Rajesh000001/Digital-Clock/README.md

-# 🕒 Digital Clock Timer
+🕒 Digital Clock Timer

-A simple digital clock timer where you can set custom time and see it increment every second.
+A customizable digital clock timer that lets you input a starting time and watch it increment every second in real-time.

----
+🚀 Features:

-## 🚀 Features
+⏱️ Set your own time: Input custom hour, minute, and second.

-- Set custom hour, minute, and second.
+🔄 Live timer: Time increases every second starting from your input.
-- Starts counting up from the set time.
+🔁 24-hour reset: Automatically resets after 23:59:59 to 00:00:00.
-- Automatically resets after 24 hours.
+❌ Input validation: Invalid or empty inputs are flagged clearly.

----
+📱 Responsive layout: Works across various screen sizes.

-## 🛠️ Technologies Used
+🛠️ Technologies Used:

-- HTML
+🌐 HTML – Structure of the timer and input fields.
-- CSS
+🎨 CSS – Styling for layout, responsiveness, and appearance.
-- JavaScript
+⚙️ JavaScript – Timer logic, validation, and dynamic updates.